reowst/sdk/FAQ.md

 ## What locations are supported by Network Next?

 Network Next is deployed worldwide.
-Please contact sales@networknext.com to discuss a trial so we can ensure that we optimally target the location of your game's userbase.

 ## Do you have an Unreal Engine 4 Plugin?